William A Gardner

 Edward knew that Capitalism is characterized by the private ownership of assets including the means of production, the freedom to buy and sell in free markets, the ability to accumulate capital from the profit of your endeavours, and the protection of private property including both physical and financial assets.
 The savings of ordinary people provided the capital for banks to lend out to entrepreneurs and businesses, creating new opportunities for jobs.
 It was evident that all this required a stable currency, sufficient competition, a high degree of privacy and an uncorrupted legal system that adjudicated and enforced contracts.
-And of course, the political leadership and public institutions must be reasonably honest, competent and willing to serve the public.
+And of course, the political leadership and public institutions must be reasonably honest, competent and willing to maintain a low tax rate.

 In addition he knew there were other foundational elements within the society, elements that were not part of a strict Capitalist system but had become an integral part of what might be called Liberal Western Capitalism.
 These include a basic social support framework with a system of health care, some form of welfare, plus primary and secondary public education, all either subsidized or paid for by the State.
 People depended on these things.
 He would have to attack them all.